printers-for-people/catboat/docs/Packaging.md

 ## Versioning

-If you are building a package of Klipper from git, it is usual practice not to ship a .git directory, so the versioning must be handled without git.
+If you are building a package of Kalico from git, it is usual practice not to ship a .git directory, so the versioning must be handled without git.
 To do this, use the script shipped in `scripts/make_version.py` which should be run as
 follows: `python2 scripts/make_version.py YOURDISTRONAME > klippy/.version`.